sara-nl/clouddocs/general-start.markdown

 Start your virtual machine using the following steps:

 1. Click on the green plus sign, as shown in the screenshot.
-Choose the `template` you created before, and This opens a dialogue with options for your virtual machine.

 ![startVM](images/startVM.png)

+2. Select the `template` you created before from the presented list.
+This opens a dialogue with options where you will define the resources to be allocated to VM.

 2. The first box in the dialogue is to give your virtual machine a name.
 Ideally, give your VM a name consisting *only* of lowercase letters, hyphens ('-') and digits, but *no other characters or spaces*.